mattaperkins/2FA_Sidecar/README.md

 Key 4 = Pin (10)
 Ket 5 = Pin (11)
 </pre>
-That's it once you flash the esp32 and power up press key 1 within the first 3 second of booting and you will enter a self test and config mode.
-In the self test mode you can push each key one by one and it will verify your wiring and operation of the keys.
+That's it.
+Once you flash the esp32 and power up press key 1 within the first 3 second of booting and you will enter a self test and config mode.
+In the self test mode you can push each key one by one and it will verify your soldering and operation of the keys.
 Once all 5 keys have been pushed the system will proceed to the config web menu.

-and power up <h2>How to configure</h2>
+<h2>How to configure</h2>

 Configuration is very simple.
 On powering up the sidecar press key 1 (the key closest to the TFT) within 3 seconds.
 As it's printing all the dots ... <p> You will then enter the self test menu.
-Press each key in turn until you see test passed.
-If you do not see a test passed check your wiring.
+Press each key in turn until you see "test pass" If you do not see a test passed check your wiring.
 Once the test is passed the system will enter a mode where you edit the config</p><p>

 At this point you will need to add some TOTP salts.
 These can be found when your one time password is initially generated on the service you want to authenticate .
 It will usually represent as a QR code.
 When you see the QR code there is usually an option display your code manually.
 Find that option which will typically display a group of base32 letters.
 It might look something like this WWKAAJJWJJAASZ====. </p><p>